 Typical costs associated with attending Pepperdine's Fall London Program include tuition, books, room and board, an activity fee, and personal travel and entertainment-related expenses.
 Tuition is the same as for Malibu classes based on a flat-fee.
-The tuition cost for the Fall 2019 semester was $28,750 for ten or more units.
-Please note that the tuition cost will change for Fall 2020 and further details will be published shortly.
+The tuition cost for the Fall 2022 semester was $31,830 for ten or more units.
+Please note that the tuition cost will change for Fall 2023 and further details will be published.
 Book costs are estimated and vary depending on the course and travel and entertainment expenses can vary considerably for each student.

-The separate activity fee is subject to change for 2020.
+There is also a separate activity fee of $2,800.
 This fee covers the costs of the European & International Institutions Study Tour, Parliament Tour, Legal London Tour, London Bus Tour, tour guides, Opening Week Dinner, Thanksgiving Dinner, and dinner in one of the Inns of Courts.
 There may be additional activities scheduled.

 Please note that other than tuition and the activity fee, the actual costs for London-related items such as board, room, transportation, etc. may be less (or more) depending on foreign currency exchange rates.